Drcatassistant/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 If the output is 1, then the bulb glows.
 Check all the gates following the same procedure.

-Developed by : Jackson Raj
-RegisterNumber : 212223040071

 Program:
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.